felix-schmeding/IPEO-Project/README.md

 conda env create -f environment.yml
 ```

+## GitHub repository

+To use the code, first clone the following repo: [IPEO Project](https://github.com/felix-schmeding/IPEO-Project) \
+Then follow the next steps to ensure the data is correctly downloaded

 ## Dataset and File Structure
 Before running the Jupyter notebook scripts, ensure you have the following file structure in place: